bonesmoses/tab_tier/doc/tab_tier.md

        ORDER BY part_table
     ) TO '/tmp/move_parts.sql';

 Then, execute the resulting script with `psql` or pgAdmin.
 This way if the process gets interrupted or might take too long, it can be performed in sections or easily resumed.
-If there is enough demand, we may provide a method of automating this process in a future version.
+If this is not an overly problematic concern, feel free to substitute the `flush_tier_data` function discussed below; it performs the same data redistribution as a single transactional operation.

 ### Maintenance